Rudolph Moshammer: Career

 Born in Munich, Moshammer had an education in retail industry trading.
 He began to design fashion in the 1960s.

 His first business was his boutique "Carnaval de Venise" in Munich's high society street, Maximilianstraße.
 There he created fashion for wealthy men from furs, cashmere, and silk.
 With this strategy, he attracted the high society of Munich and Germany.
 His international clients included Arnold Schwarzenegger, Johannes, 11th Prince of Thurn and Taxis, actor Richard Chamberlain, King Carl XVI Gustaf of Sweden, José Carreras, Siegfried and Roy, and German media personality Thomas Gottschalk.

 He initially ran the boutique together with his mother, Else Moshammer.
 He had a strong relationship with her and frequently appeared in public with her.
 She died in 1993.

-Moshammer was an eccentric and colorful personality.
-He was well known for carrying his Yorkshire Terrier dog Daisy in public wherever he went, and even wrote a book about her.

-Moshammer had a strong commitment to helping homeless people.
-For this he was awarded the "Martin's Coat 2000" of the radio station "Sankt Michaelsbund".

-Moshammer had a number of appearances in German TV films including the crime series Tatort.

 He collaborated with the musical band "Münchner Zwietracht" ("Munich Discord"), with whom he was a contestant in the German Eurovision Song Contest preliminary round show in 2001.
 The song was entitled "Teilt Freud und Leid" ("Share Happiness and Sorrow").

 In 2002, Moshammer sold a shirt thought to have been worn by Napoleon I at the Battle of Waterloo at auction for more than €62,000 (US$81,200), donating the proceeds to a Munich homeless charity.

 Death

 On the morning of 14 January 2005, at 9:00 am, Moshammer's chauffeur found him dead in his mansion in Grünwald, a suburb south of Munich.
-According to first reports of the public prosecutors, Moshammer had been strangled with a telephone cable.
+According to first reports of the public prosecutors, Moshammer had been strangled with an electric cable.
 The cable was found near the dead body.
 Daisy was found unharmed in the living room of his mansion.

 The Munich police gave a press conference at noon on Sunday 16 January, reporting that a 25-year-old Iraqi asylum seeker Herisch Ali Abdullah, who had been tracked down through a DNA database, had admitted murdering Moshammer.
 It has been alleged that Moshammer had refused to pay €2,000 to the man, who was in financial difficulties, in return for sexual favors.
 Abdullah was sentenced to a minimum of 15 years to life in prison for the murder.